cosmos/cosmos-sdk/docs/architecture/adr-046-module-params.md

 ### Negative

-- Module parameter UX becomes slightly more burdensome for developers:
+- Module parameters becomes slightly more burdensome for module developers:
     - Modules are now responsible for persisting and retrieving parameter state
     - Modules are now required to have unique message handlers to handle parameter changes per unique parameter data structure.